Southern Fried Catfish Recipe

 Substitutions

-This recipe is can used with a number of different types of fish.
+This recipe can also used with a number of different types of fish.
 Feel free to swap out the catfish for fish such as tilapia, whitening or red snapper.
-If you don’t have canola oil, vegetable oil or peanut oil are great alternative.
-Don’t be shy about adding seasoning you like.
+If you don’t have canola oil, vegetable oil or peanut oil are great alternatives.
+Don’t be shy about adding seasonings you like.
 For a little kick, adding cayenne pepper could be just what you need.

 What You Will Need